-USDOL's VETS agency awards non-competitive grant funds to states, like Maryland, through the Jobs for Veterans State Grant (JVSG).
-The JSVG grant allows states to offer employment and training services to Veterans and eligible spouses with Significant Barriers to Employment (SBE), which helps facilitate their transition to civilian employment.
+USDOL's VETS agency awards non-competitive grant funds to states, like Maryland, through the JVSG.
+The JSVG allows states to offer employment and training services exclusively to Veterans and eligible spouses with Significant Barriers to Employment (SBE), and to provide outreach to businesses.
+This, in turn, helps facilitate the transition to civilian employment.
 To support this mission, VETS also funds Disabled Veterans' Outreach Program (DVOP) specialists and Local Veterans' Employment Representative (LVER) staff positions.
-See Section pages 9-10 for "Staff Roles - JVSG Program" for details on LVER and DVOP staff roles.